SoftFever/OrcaSlicer/doc/print_settings/calibration/input-shaping-calib.md

    2. If not a clear result, you can measure a X and Y min and max acceptable heights and repeat the test with that min and max value.

+   > [!Warning]
-   **Note**: There is a chance you will need to set higher than 60Hz frequencies.
+   > There is a chance you will need to set higher than 60Hz frequencies.
 Some printers with very rigid frames and excellent mechanics may exhibit frequencies exceeding 100Hz.

 3. Print the Damping test setting your X and Y frequency to the value you found in the previous step.

    ![image](../../images/InputShaping/IS_damp_menu.png)